johsteffens/tbman/README.md

 <a name="anchor_granted_amount"></a>
 ### Granted Amount
 For design reasons tbman might find no proper use for some space immediately following your requested memory block.
-In that case it grants you that extra space as well and you may use it as if you requested a larger block size. *(Note: Tbman never grants less than requested.)*
+In that case it grants you that extra space as well and you may use it as if you requested a larger block size.
+<br><sub>*(Note: Tbman never grants less than requested.)*</sub>

 Knowing about the the granted amount can be useful e.g. when optimizing the behavior of dynamic arrays.
 The following functions communicate the granted amount: